akimwong/3_Cloud/Journey/10101/Readme.md

 ## WHY TO USE CLI/SDK INSTEAD CONSOLE?

-Through the console, you can manage your AWS resources visually and in a way that is easy to digest.
-This is great for getting started and building your knowledge of the services.
+Through the console, you can manage your AWS resources visually and in a way that is easy to digest. `THIS IS GREAT FOR GETTING STARTED AND BUILDING YOUR KNOWLEDGE` of the services.
 It's also useful for building out test environments or viewing AWS bills, viewing monitoring and working with other non technical resources.
 The AWS Management Console is most likely the first place you will go when you are learning about AWS

 However, once you are up and running in a production type environment, you don't want to rely on the point and click style that the console gives you to create and manage your AWS resources.
 For example, in order to create an Amazon EC2 Instance, you need to click through various screens, setting all the configurations you want, and then you launch your instance.
 If later, you wanted to launch another EC2 Instance, you would need to go back into the console and click through those screens again to get it up and running. `By having humans do this sort of manual provisioning, you're opening yourself up to potential errors.
 It's pretty easy to forget to check a checkbox or misspell something when you are doing everything manually`